microsoft/vscode-dapr/README.md

 > This extension requires:
 > - Dapr CLI version 1.10.0 or later
-> - Dapr Runtime version 1.9.0 or later
+> - Dapr Runtime version 1.10.0 or later

 ### Visual Studio Code

 Follow the [VS Code guide](https://code.visualstudio.com/) for installing VS Code for your platform.

-> This extension requires Visual Studio Code version 1.74.0 or later.
+> This extension requires Visual Studio Code version 1.82.0 or later.

 ## Feature Overview

-### [New for 0.7.0] Dapr Run File Support
+### Dapr Run File Support

 Dapr 1.10 enables starting multiple Dapr applications through the use of a "run file", and the Dapr extension allows you to start the "run" directly from the File Explorer.